ubuntu/WSL/docs/tutorials/dotnet-systemd.md

 > `sudo dotnet add package Microsoft.Extensions.Hosting.Systemd`

-Now we need to open our ‘echoes’ project in VS Code by running:
+We can open our project with VS Code by running this command in the 'echoes' directory:

 > `code .`

-From the ‘echoes’ directory.

 Navigate to ‘Program.cs’ and insert `.UseSystemd()` as a new line in the location shown in the screenshot.